mlpack/blog/content/blog/KartikGsocSummary.md

 ### Test Cases
 CMAES algorithm works by using clever probability distribution (using a modifiable Gaussian distribution) and moving the mean to minima and updating the covariance matrix in the process.
 Unlike other derivative methods for optimization this method is great for discontinuous and ill conditioned functions.
-Therefore one of the performance test was done using Rosenbrock function and that too iteratively for upto 50 dimensions.
-A change in 1e-5 in values leads to very different result.
+Therefore one of the performance test was done using Rosenbrock function and that too iteratively upto 50 dimensions.
+A change in 1e-5 in values leads to very different results.
 Alot of time was spent to make the algorithm better and removing some major bugs.
 I can confidently present the optimizer now which works perfectly giving accurate results each time.

 ### Tutorial